And if so, how do I get one?

 The other property also doesn’t need to be in your name.
 Many people opt to add a co-signer to the loan, meaning that that person can put their property up as security.
 The most common example is when a younger person or couple asks a parent to co-sign their home loan.

-There is a downside to this approach however.
-If you were to default on a co-signed property loan, the lender is able to take possession of both properties.
-That said, some lenders allow the co-signer's secured property to be removed after 1-2 years if the borrower meets all mortgage payments in that period.
+There is a downside to this approach, however.
+If you were to default on a co-signed property loan, the lender is legally entitled to take possession of both properties.
+That said, some lenders allow the co-signer's secured property to be removed after 1–2 years if the borrower meets all mortgage payments in that period.

 “Non-genuine” savings